qbism/q2tools-220/README.md

 *	LWO support (KDT)

-# Instructions:
+# Notes:

 4bsp
-*   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to valve and add "mapversion" "220" to worldspawn.
-JACK does this automatically when saving to v220.
-Note that JACK saves a hybrid map format that includes texture flags whereas standard v220 format does not.
-Current Trenchbroom source adds this hybrid format load/save.
+*   v220 (Valve) support: Trenchbroom and JACK editors can open and save a hybrid format that preserves texture flags.
+*   chop:  Usually, higher is better and faster.
+Start at 1024 and work down if any issues.
-*   -choplight sets the chop size for surface lights.
-Lower settings may improve quality of large surface lights, especially when chop is high.
-Try "-chop 512 -choplight 32" as an example.
+*   choplight: Set the chop size independetly for surface lights.
+Lower settings may improve quality of large surface lights when chop is high.
+Try "choplight 32".
-*   -noorigfix disables 'origin fix'.
 *   -largebounds: Increase max map size for supporting engines.
+Maybe only kmquake2?
 *   -moreents: Increase max number of entities for supporting engines.
+*   -qbsp: big increase to most map limits, similar to Quake's BSP2 format.
+No released engine supports this yet.
+I am working on a prototype called 'qb2'.
+Source is on github.

 4vis
 *   It works the same as always. -fast for a quick single pass.